sgys banner books

 To a man who preached the law and sin to sinners regularly, I once suggested that he also seek to win the souls of those who will choose to repent and be saved.
 I shared this with this particular man because the ministry he was conducting seemed to only communicate the condemnation of God upon sinners without offering them the Gospel of Christ’s saving grace.
 Praise the LORD that this man is actually sowing that biblical truth into the hearts of many – that they are condemned by sin.
 This will surely result in some of them, under the weight of guilt, eventually repenting.
 I applaud that brother’s efforts because the lost soul must be convicted that he is a sinner in order to see his need to repent and receive Christ.

-Let me stop here to say that this disciple, the one penning this article, was saved from an altar call and through repenting via a sinner’s prayer per se.
+Let me stop here to say that this most undeserving disciple, the one penning this article, was saved from an altar call and through repenting via a sinner’s prayer per se.
 How glad and grateful to Jesus do you think this unworthy man is for the beloved brother who firmly led me to the feet of Jesus that blessed night in 1984?
 Eternally!
 He made sure I had the opportunity to hear the original Gospel and to see that I acted on it.
 He didn’t send me off in the dark of the night for Satan to devour the seed that was sown in my heart (Luke 8:12).

 “I love the story of Nicodemus’ chat with Jesus about being born again.
 If people just repeat the sinner’s prayer and backslide, then maybe they did not understand the power of God’s word.
 The “sinner’s prayer” is not an incantation where one speaks the magic words and voila!
 I remember specifically the day I bowed my head and prayed when a pastor gave the invitation during his summer crusades in ’67.
 At 13, I really did not understand, but know the Spirit of God kept me from many issues plagued by young people.
 Fast forward: After a year in Iraq, I was ready to head home when I suffered a stroke at Ft.
 Benning.
 As I laid in the ambulance, I realized how close to death I may be, or worse, becoming paralyzed.
 With that thought, I physically with my lips spoke praise to Jesus and proclaimed Him Lord of All.
 If I was to become paralyzed, then those would be my last words spoken.
 With that I asked what I could learn from this emergency to help others.
 Then I heard the Lord’s voice that nothing more will move against me.
 When I heard those words, the driver asked the attendant “Fast?
 Or slow and steady?”
 My attendant said “Slow.
 I think we’re good.”
 My word of confirmation.
 I suffered with NO debilitating conditions.
 Praise the Lord Almighty of Heaven and Earth!”
 Randy